circleci/circleci-docs/jekyll/_cci2/ip-ranges.md

 - 38.39.183.0/24
 - 198.206.135.0/24

 **IP ranges** is the recommended method for configuring an IP-based firewall to allow traffic from CircleCI’s platform.
+**Note** you will not need to opt your job into the ip ranges feature by adding `circleci_ip_ranges: true` when using a macOS executor.

 ## Known limitations
 {: #knownlimitations}